hadar23/Musical-Instruments-Store-GUI/README.md

 You will see all the information in a pop-up window, and you will be able to manage the store

-(Third java project, semester 2, software engineering bachelor degree)
+(Third Java project, semester 2, software engineering bachelor degree)